runarmyklebust/app-metafields/README.md

 After adding this app you should see `SEO Metadata` fields on both your site and on all of your contents.
 With these fields you can on each content set a custom title and description to be used on your site for SEO purposes.

+**NB!** You do not need to change anything in your sites code for this app to work.
+It will however add meta description and open graph meta fields even if you already added this in your code, so please remove those fields first!
+The logic behind adding a SEO friendly title is smarter and it will never insert duplicate `<title>` tags.

 This app also introduces a few settings.
 They're controlled on the app itself on your site.
 These settings are used on the entire site, and/or as default fallback settings.

 1. Default settings